bonopi07/2018-1_advML_project/README.md

 ## 2018-1_advML_project
-This repository is related to the class, which name is "advanced Machine Learning Skills" in Kookmin Univ at 2018-1.
+This repository is related to the class, which name is "Advanced Machine Learning Skills" in Kookmin Univ at 2018-1.

 ## Contributor